dapplets/dapplets-eth-example/README.md

 If something didn't work out for you or you still have questions, welcome to our chats in [Discord](https://discord.gg/YcxbkcyjMV) and [Telegram](https://t.me/dapplets).

 Thank you for your time.
-I hope this new knowledge will be useful to you in developing impressive and successful applications on the Dapplets platform using the capabilities of the Etherium protocol 🚀✨
+I hope this new knowledge will be useful to you in developing impressive and successful applications on the Dapplets platform using the capabilities of the Ethereum protocol 🚀✨